chinmaya-dehury/CEI_platform/README.md

 ![Sys arch](./doc/sys_arch.drawio.pdf)

-🧠 CEI Platform
-The CEI Platform is a microservice system that gathers and exposes real-time traffic and environmental data.

-(i)Agents simulate or collect sensor data and register with Consul.

-(ii)Each agent receives a UUID from the Controller and shares its metadata.

-(iii)Data is stored locally and processed into intelligence.

-(iv)The Main App aggregates data, supports search, and exposes APIs.

-(v)A Web UI displays agent health and insights.

-🤖 Agent
-(i)Each agent is a self-contained unit that collects, processes, and shares sensor intelligence:

-(ii)Stores recent raw data in local memory (holds data for a few days).

-(iii)Generates intelligence summaries (average, min, max, etc.)
+CEI Platform is a microservice-based system designed to collect, process, and expose real-time traffic and environmental data.
+Individual agents either simulate or collect sensor data and register themselves with Consul for service discovery.
+Upon registration, each agent receives a unique UUID from the Controller and shares its metadata for identification and tracking.
+The collected data is stored locally within each agent and processed into meaningful intelligence.
+The Main Application aggregates this intelligence, provides search functionality, and exposes RESTful APIs for data access.
+A web-based user interface presents real-time insights and health status of all active agents in a centralized dashboard.

-(iv)Exposes intelligence via REST endpoints (e.g., /intelligence), which are accessed by the Web Server to power the central dashboard.
+Agent is a self-contained microservice responsible for collecting, processing, and sharing sensor-based intelligence.
+Each agent maintains recent raw data in local memory, typically retaining it for a few days.
+It continuously analyzes this data to generate intelligence summaries such as averages, minimums, and maximums.
+These insights are exposed through RESTful endpoints (e.g., /intelligence), which are accessed by the Web Server to populate the central dashboard with real-time information.

    Web Application
 1) Introduction:-